Luos-io/Documentation/src/pages/high/pyluos.md

 > **Note:** `device` is the name of the network.

-Based on the previous example Pyluos will give you all informations about modules and topological informations :
+Based on the previous example Pyluos will give you all informations about containers and topological informations :
 ```AsciiDoc
  root : [4653093, 1194612501, 540554032]
         |  Type                Alias               ID